Disclosing your IP

 How do I disclose IP?

-As soon as you believe you have created IP which may have commercial application, complete the relevant IP Disclosure form.
+As soon as you believe you have created IP that may have commercial application, submit an IP Disclosure (UoM staff/student log in required).

 What happens next?

 Once we receive your IP Disclosure Form, we can help you protect your idea and find pathways to develop it further.
-Working with you, the Knowledge and Technology Transfer team will assess the IP and its commercial potential before making a recommendation to proceed, if appropriate.
+Working with you, the Knowledge and Technology Transfer team will assess the IP and its commercial potential before making a recommendation on next steps, if appropriate.

 The questions in relation to the IP at this stage include:

-- Market opportunity: Does it solve a real-world problem with end-user benefits?
+• Market/customer opportunity: Does it solve a problem with benefits for end-users or next users?

 If you have any questions, contact the University’s Knowledge and Technology Transfer team.